OdedMous/Medical-Text-Classification/README.md

 - Drop "general" categories (For example, the "Surgery" category is kind of a general category as there can be surgeries belonging to specializations like cardiology, neurology etc. ).
 - Combine " Neurology" and " Neurosurgery" categories into a single category.

-12 categories remained, and we take the most common 5 categories to be the main data.
+12 categories remained, and we take the most common 5 categories to be the main data (see Figure 2).
 The rest left out for evaluation purposes (see Evaluation section point B.).

 The main data contains 1540 records, and are split into 70% train set, 15% validation set, and 15% test set.